 - Great alternative to Downward Facing Dog pose if you have sensitive wrists.

 - Strengthens the shoulders, arms, upper body and legs.

 - Dolphin pose gives you the strength and actions needed for Headstand and Forearm balance.
 You should be able to hold the pose for 20 breaths before working on those poses.

 Watch out for

-- Avoid the pose if you have shoulder injuries.
+- Don’t do this pose if you have shoulder injuries.

 - Keep the neck relaxed and in line with the spine.

-- For a dynamic movement, when you are in the full expression of this pose, come to your toes on an inhale, and back down to your heels on an exhale
+- For a dynamic movement, come to your toes on an inhale, and back down to your heels on an exhale

-- To get more of an intense stretch, try walking your feet closer to your hands, try lifting one leg at a time as preperation for Forearm Balance and Headstands.
+- Try walking your feet closer to your hands, lifting one leg at a time as preparation for Forearm Balance and Headstands.

-- Turn this into what Ana Forrest calls Turbodog pose by lifting the elbows slightly off the mat.
+- Turn Dolphin pose into 'Turbodog' pose by lifting the elbows slightly off the mat - forearms parallel.